 The news of minimum wage increases across North America is hardly ‘news’ these days.
-As a headline, it’s become a familiar refrain, and as a challenge for restaurant owners, it’s become a pylon that restaurateurs have had—or will have to—safely navigate around in order to protect margins, turnover rates, and their livelihood.
+As a headline, it’s become a familiar refrain, and as a challenge for restaurant owners, it’s become a pylon that restaurateurs have had — or will have — to safely navigate around in order to protect margins and establish restaurant cost control.

 After nine years of with federal minimum wage stagnant at $7.25/hour, 2018 brought about the opportunity for states to introduce new, higher pay rates.
 While most states observe regular minimum wage increases to accommodate the cost of living, the new, higher wage floor allows states to write their own rules.
 This year, the following states have, or will, introduce new minimum wages that soar above the federal minimum.